sunmisc/wormhole/README.md

 Take these or those tools with a cool fakeHead, KNOWING WHAT THEY ARE DO, select more profitable methods specifically for your case.

+**I urge:**
+don't use ```synchronized```

+You will make life easier for yourself and the openjdk project (valhalla) synchronized by object entails a number of crutches and supports inside the jvm The Valhalla project is especially difficult with synchronized It’s hard for the Loom project too
+It is uncontrollable (if we do synchronized (this) - that's it) synchronized on an object gives it control over the lock

+The alternative is simple: ``java.util.concurrent.lock`` It provides proper locking mechanism design

 ![image](https://github.com/sunmisc/MyConcurrencyWorld/assets/49918694/43fb0920-1fcb-441e-b72f-f64e42008f64)